Les Tuniques Bleues: Historical correlations

 Several albums highlight historical facts of the American Civil War, other adventures are set in a place or anonymous battle.
 Some accounts tell of an encounter with a Native American tribe without any relation to the American Civil War.
 However, the chronology of the albums does not follow that of the war, but several albums are in flashback, tracing the past of the two protagonists, possibly narrated by one of them (Bull Run) or another character (Vertes Années).

 English translations

 Cinebook Ltd has started publishing English translations from 2008, as "The Bluecoats".
-Fifteen books have been published to date.
+Sixteen books have been published to date.